Some areas short of Japanese-language teachers for foreign youth | The Japan Times

 “One can easily assume it is difficult for schools to secure enough manpower to teach children with foreign roots,” she said.

-Sakuma suggested it was necessary to improve remuneration and other conditions for Japanese-language teachers in order to secure adequate personnel at schools.
+Sakuma suggested it is necessary to improve remuneration and other conditions for Japanese-language teachers to secure adequate personnel at schools.